Fitness Challenge Blog

 employee fitness challenge.
 Among the most popular fitness challenges is the walking challenge.
-In a typical walking

-	challenge, participants will record the number
+In a typical walking challenge, participants will record the number

-	of steps walked each day using either a low-tech pedometer or high-tech Fitbit, Jawbone, Moves App, etc. The daily steps

-	are then accumulated throughout the
+of steps walked each day using either a low-tech pedometer or high-tech Fitbit, Garmin, Misfit, etc. The daily steps are then accumulated throughout the

 competition for each participant.
 The participant with the highest total steps at the end of the walking challenge wins.
 Walking challenges are popular for a

 Walking is universally considered a safe and effective exercise to improve fitness for most participants.

 Walking is a simple activity.
 Nearly everyone can compete and accommodations can be provided for those who cannot.

 There is little ambiguity over who won the challenge and the evaluation standards used.

 Some tips for running an effective walking challenge include:

 Run your walking challenges in the spring, fall or both.
 You can always run other challenges (weight loss, activity minutes, nutritious meals, 30-day squat,

 Limit the number of daily steps that are enterable into the system.
 A healthy walking goal is around 5-miles or 10,000 steps per day.
 If you make the upper

 limit 15,000 to 20,000 daily steps, you can reward runners but still allow less-fit participants to compete.
 One caveat to this: If you limit steps, a